logic25/project2/README.md

 - Machine Learning application: Used Random Forest Classification for trading signals and NLP for Sentiment Analysis

-- Technical specifics: Used Scikit learn for building the algotrader and Google Colab for doing parts of the machine learning and sentiment analysis
+- Technical specifics: Used Scikit learn for building the algotrader and Google Colab for doing parts of the machine learning and sentiment analysis.
+See google colab version of the algotrader here: [Google Colab](https://github.com/logic25/project2/blob/main/Pro2_TA.ipynb)

 ### b.
 Who did what <a name="#who"></a>